 Today the family remains linked to the alpaca industry in all its stages from raising alpacas to processing and marketing the alpaca yarn.

 My cousins Pilar and Alicia own Alpaca farms in Puno raising approximately 2,500 alpacas each.
 Cousin Alfonso owns a small plant that washes the fiber and processes it into tops.
-My brother Ricardo is the main buyer of alpaca fiber for one of the largest manufactures in Peru and a Misti supplier.
-Sister in law, Theresa, is the warehouse manager of Misti in the U.S., and cousin Alicia Eva & Mark manage operations in Canada.
-My Aunt Alicia, the youngest of Alberto's children, and her daughter, Trishia, are Misti regional sales manager.
-Juanita and Mary, sisters who manage our US and Canadian National Sales, are my new "adopted family".
+My brother Ricardo specializes in sourcing only the very best alpaca fiber in Peru.
+My wife Lisa manages US operations and her sister, Theresa, manages our Misti warehouse.
+My Aunt Alicia (Retired), the youngest of Alberto's children, managed Misti regional sales.
 We would not be able to manage with out this exceptional, caring, close-knit team.

-Since 2003 our company, Misti International, Inc., imports the finest alpaca yarn directly from Peru for the enjoyment of the North American knitter.
+Since 2003 our company, Misti International, Inc., is sourcing the finest alpaca fiber and crafting hand painted yarns directly from Peru for the enjoyment of knitters around the globe.

 The second and third generation descendants of my grandfather's contemporaries have assumed strong leadership roles in their companies.
 With great energy and creativity, the descendants of my grandfather's great generation of pioneers are transforming their companies into world-class organizations.

-These businesses are located in the city of Arequipa, making it the World center of Alpaca Fiber.
-Arequipa is also the city were I was born and raised.
+We located our fiber operations and Fair Trade Dye Studio in Arequipa, where these businesses are also located, making it the World center of Alpaca Fiber.
+Arequipa is also the city where I was born and raised.
 Similar to the close friendship relationships that my grandfather had with his counterparts, I have strong friendship ties with today's owners and leaders of the most important alpaca manufacturers in Peru.

 We are united not only with our legacy and tradition that comes from 3 generations started by our grandparents, but by a friendship forged in our childhood and our shared passion and pride of being Peruvian and Arequipenos.
 We are conscious that Peru has been privileged with this magnificent creature that is the alpaca.
 The fiber of alpaca is the pride of Peru, the gold of the Andes.
-We are also conscious that we inherit the millenary weaving tradition of ancient Peruvians, and are dedicated to bringing the finest alpaca yarn to the world markets.
+We are also conscious that we inherit the fiber arts and weaving traditions of ancient Peruvians, and are dedicated to bringing the finest alpaca yarn to the world markets.